aclec/expo-coreml/README.md

 # expo-coreml

+---
 - Use Hermes Engine
 - Create custom expo dev build to use in development
+---
-- Only Object Detection (VNRecognizedObjectObservation) for the moment
+- Object Detection (VNRecognizedObjectObservation)
+- Classify Object (VNClassificationObservation)

 ## Installation